 In this time of unprecedented uncertainty and confusion, small businesses have been under immense pressure.
 From managing new regulations to trying to keep staff on board, a lot of small business owners have been left out to dry which makes it imperative that you are keeping track of all your finances.
 Not to mention, tax season has just passed, and IRS attention would cause even more problems for your business.
-This blog will offer some small business development tips to properly organize your books.
+This blog will offer some small business development tips from a trusted Reno bookkeeper on how to properly organize your books.

 Keep Your Personal and Business Finances Separate